-Elizabeth School offers kindergarten to grade 8 programming in the Elizabeth Métis Settlement.
-Enrolment at the school has rebounded to 97 students in 2023, up from 77 students in 2012.
-Enrolment is projected to remain stable, between 95 and 105 students over the next 10 years.
+Elizabeth School offers kindergarten to grade 6 programming at the Elizabeth Métis Settlement.
+School enrollment has rebounded to 81 students in 2024, up from 77 students in 2012. enrollment is projected to remain stable, between 81 and 105 students over the next 10 years.
 Kindergarten enrolment in the Elizabeth Métis Settlement averages 8 and 10 students most years.

 Elizabeth Métis Settlement is situated along the Alberta/Saskatchewan border.
 The settlement is relatively close to the city of Cold Lake (36 km).
 As this school serves the Elizabeth Métis Settlement exclusively, enrolment in the school is entirely dependent on the population residing in the settlement.
-Due to their proximity to the City of Cold Lake, residents can choose to access educational opportunities within the City.
-According to the Federal census, there were 653 residents in
+Due to their proximity to the city of Cold Lake, residents can choose to access educational opportunities within the city.
+According to the According to the federal census, 594 residents lived in the Elizabeth Métis Settlement in 2021, a 9% decline from the 653 residents in 2016.